SethBurns/tidewatch/README.md

 # If you want to see the project deployed, you can go here:

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+To clone the script run `git clone git@github.com:SethBurns/tidewatch.git` Then run `cd tidewatch` or if you created a different folder put that folder name in.
 In the project directory, you can run:
 ### `npm i`
 then